 Accounts receivable - Accounts receivable are comprised of unsecured grants and contracts receivable from the federal, state, and local government and customer obligations due under normal trade terms requiring payment within 30-90 days from the invoice date.
-The Organization recognizes an expected allowance for credit loss for accounts receivable, to present the net amount expected to be collected as of the Statement of Financial Position date in accordance with Accounting Standards Update (Topic 326-Financial Instruments Credit Losses) Management determines an allowance for credit losses based on historical experience and management's evaluation of current and reasonably supportable expected future economic conditions and the customer's willingness or ability to pay.
-Assets are written off when determined that such financial asset is deemed uncollectible, and write-offs are recognized as a deduction from the allowance for credit losses.
-An expense is recorded at the time the allowance is adjusted.
-Management has determined substantially all government receivables are fully collectible but has provided an allowance for approximately \$546,000 and \$137,000 for customer obligations at December 31, 2023 and 2022, respectively.
+For contracts receivable and other customer obligations, the Organization recognizes an expected allowance for credit losses.
+Management determines an allowance for credit losses based on historical experience and management's evaluation of current and reasonably supportable expected future economic conditions and the customer's willingness or ability to pay.
+In addition, for grants and other non-exchange receivables, the Organization estimates an allowance for uncollectible balances based on historical experience, an assessment of current economic conditions and a review of subsequent collections.
+Management has determined substantially all government receivables are fully collectible but has provided an allowance for approximately \$915,000 and \$546,000 for customer obligations at December 31, 2024 and 2023, respectively.

 Note receivable - The note receivable is comprised of unsecured notes receivable with a related party.
 The note accrues interest at 5% per annum, which is recognized as interest revenue.
-The Organization analyzes the collectability of the note receivable and has determined to not record an allowance for credit loss given there is no concern regarding collectability of the full balance.
+The Organization analyzes the collectability of the note receivable and has determined to record an allowance for credit loss given concern regarding collectability of the full balance.
+Note receivable is reported within other receivables on the consolidated statements of financial position (see Note 5).